PareenitaShirsath/B.E.-SEM-VII-EXPS/NLP EXPS/EXP 3/Theory.md

 - **Speeds Up Processing:** Stemming is faster than lemmatization because it uses simple, rule-based approaches without considering the context of the word.
 - **Reduces Data Size:** Helps in reducing the number of unique words, making the dataset more manageable.
 - **Simplifies Analysis:** Useful in applications like search engines and information retrieval systems where exact word forms are less important.

-## 4. Lemmatization

-**Definition:**
-Lemmatization is the process of reducing a word to its base or dictionary form, known as a lemma.
-Unlike stemming, lemmatization considers the word's meaning and part of speech, ensuring that the base form is a valid word.

-**Why Use Lemmatization?**

-- **Improves Accuracy:** Ensures words with similar meanings are treated as the same.
-For example, "running" and "ran" are both reduced to "run," preserving their semantic meaning. :contentReference[oaicite:0]{index=0}

-- **Reduces Data Redundancy:** By reducing words to their base forms, it reduces redundancy in the dataset.
-This leads to smaller datasets, making it easier to handle and process large amounts of text for analysis or training machine learning models. :contentReference[oaicite:1]{index=1}

-- **Enhances Model Performance:** Helps models understand the context and meaning of words.
-By treating all similar words as the same, it improves the performance of NLP models by making text more consistent. :contentReference[oaicite:2]{index=2}